brickbots/qmk_firmware/keyboards/uno/keymaps/brickbots/readme.md

 and can be recovered with physical access to the device.

 ## Intro and setup
-This keymap implememnts a 'password manager' of sorts with passcode protection.
+This keymap implements a 'password manager' of sorts with passcode protection.
 Passwords, and the unlock code, are defined in a header file.
 You can replace the included secrets.h file with your own, which should live and be included from OUTSIDE the qmk_firmware tree.
 See the comments in the